Rome’s Ultimate History Travel Guide

 Since then, the city has known constant development and an evolution that transformed Rome into one of the greatest cities in the world.
 Today, Rome impresses with countless archaeological monuments, thousands of years of history, and sites that can amaze even the most demanding visitors.

-The History Of Ancient Rome
+What Is The History Of Ancient Rome?

 Rome, already settled by the Etruscan kings and other populations, became a defended military camp organized according to the Greek military techniques in the sixth century BC.
 According to these rules, the city was characterized by a distribution of the citizens in censorship classes, while solid urban walls were protecting the city from intruders.

 Organized as a solid military base, the city adopted an expansion policy in the fifth century BC.
-The Lazio region was the first objective and the situation evolved in favor of Rome who extended its control on the surrounding territories.
+The Lazio region was the first objective and the situation evolved in favor of Rome who extended its control on surrounding territories.

 The military cooperation between Rome and the Latin League was no longer indispensable for the city, and the Romans, led by Furio Camillo, engaged in the conquering of the rich Etruscan city of Veio, the only city that was threatening Rome’s expansion ambitions.
 After a siege of ten years, Rome forced Veio ceased to resist and Rome accentuated its hegemony in Lazio.